 ourfairfieldhomeandgarden.com/pollinator-picnic-attracting-pollinators-to-your-garden

 Stephanie at Garden Therapy shares her easy DIY Butterfly feeder project.
-A great winter project to place in your garden this spring.
+A great family project to invite the butterflies to your garden.

 I hope you have enjoyed these posts and will consider creating your own butterfly garden.
 Overuse of pesticides, and loss of habitat have resulted in a decline in these beautiful creatures.
 Any part you play, however small, will help.